 Prior to the completion of this offering, there has been no public market for our ordinary shares.
-Based on the number of ordinary shares outstanding as of March 31, 2021, upon completion of the Share Consolidation and this offering, and assuming no exercise of the underwriters' option to purchase additional ordinary shares, 50,520,850 of our ordinary shares will be outstanding, assuming the issuance of 10,000,000 ordinary shares offered by us in this offering.
+Based on the number of ordinary shares outstanding as of , 2021, upon completion of this offering, and assuming no exercise of the underwriters' option to purchase additional ordinary shares, of our ordinary shares will be outstanding, assuming the issuance of ordinary shares offered by us in this offering.
 Future sales of ordinary shares in the public market after this offering, and the availability of ordinary shares for future sale, could adversely affect the prevailing market price of our ordinary shares from time to time.
 Some of the ordinary shares are subject to contractual and legal restrictions on resale as described below.
 There may be sales of substantial amounts of our ordinary shares in the public market after such restrictions lapse, which could adversely affect the prevailing market prices of our ordinary shares.

-We expect that 10,000,000 ordinary shares, or 11,499,999 ordinary shares if the underwriters exercise in full their option to purchase additional ordinary shares, sold in this offering will be freely transferable without restriction, except for any shares purchased by one or more of our existing "affiliates," as that term is defined in Rule 144 under the Securities Act.
-We expect that substantially all of the remaining 40,520,850 ordinary shares outstanding after this offering will be subject to the contractual 180-day lock-up period described below.
+We expect that ordinary shares, or ordinary shares if the underwriters exercise in full their option to purchase additional ordinary shares, sold in this offering will be freely transferable without restriction, except for any shares purchased by one or more of our existing "affiliates," as that term is defined in Rule 144 under the Securities Act.
+We expect that the remaining ordinary shares will be subject to the contractual 180-day lock-up period described below.
 This may adversely affect the prevailing market price of our ordinary shares and our ability to raise equity capital in the future.